Day Of The Dead Activities

 Creating and building are one of our favorite ways to keep kids busy and engaged, so it's no surprise that we love printable crafts for kids.
 You will find 5-minute crafts that you can make with supplies you probably already own!

 Ofrendas are an essential part of the Day of the Dead celebrations.
 The word ofrenda means offering in Spanish.
-They are set up to remember and honor the memory of their ancestors, a family member, a teacher, or even a celebrity!
+They are set up to remember and honor the memory of their ancestors, a family member, a teacher, a celebrity, or even a pet!

 Sugar skulls are more than just delicious sweets.
 They are made for families, "families" in Spanish, to decorate their loved ones' ofrendas with both large and small sugar skulls.